testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 So how do we actually build one?
 In this Part 2, we'll dive deep into the theory that makes behavior models so powerful, then build one step-by-step for our *Super Mario* implementation.
 Building on the testing framework we created in [Part 1](/blog/testing-super-mario-using-a-behavior-model-part1/), we'll show how to start constructing a game model using properties.
 While behavior models support defining both transition relations and properties, transition relations for complex systems like games would not be trivial to implement.
 Instead, we'll show how to implement causal properties (why Mario moved), safety properties (what should never happen), and liveness properties (what should eventually happen) for basic movement and jumping.
 This won't be a complete model of *Super Mario*—that would require covering power-ups, enemies, scoring, and much more—but it will demonstrate the incremental, composable approach to building behavior models.
 Because behavior models are executable specifications, or behavior-as-code as we call it, you'll see how the same model can be used for automated and manual testing.

-## The behavior model theory
+## The theory behind behavior models

-Before we start writing and using a **behavior model** to verify the correctness of **Super Mario** under test, we need to understand the underlying theory behind it.
+Before we start writing and using a behavior model to verify the correctness of *Super Mario* under test, we need to understand the underlying theory behind it.

-At its core, a **behavior model** is a practical method of describing how a system should **behave** using a programming language.
+At its core, a behavior model is a practical method of describing how a system should **behave** using a programming language.

 The **behavior** consists of the following fundamental parts: